Dominic Raab to stand down at next election

 The former deputy prime minister resigned last month after a bullying inquiry.

-Dominic Raab, who resigned from Cabinet last month after a bullying inquiry, will stand down at the next general election.
+Dominic Raab, who resigned from Cabinet last month after a bullying inquiry, will stand down as an MP at the next general election.

 The former deputy prime minister and justice secretary confirmed his exit plans to the PA news agency on Monday night.